jroell/gpt-researcher/docs/docs/gpt-researcher/tailored-research.md

 *Step 2*: When you create an instance of the `GPTResearcher` class, pass the `report_source` argument as `"local"`.

-GPT Researcher will then conduct research on the provided documents.
+Vurvey Researcher will then conduct research on the provided documents.

 ```python
 from gpt_researcher import GPTResearcher